andreacorra/andreacorra.github.io/_pages/research.md

 toc: true
 ---

-An overview of current and past research projects I have been/were involved in.
+An overview of current and past research projects.

 <br>